abe-winter/automigrate/README.md

 This tool doesn't make you write & manage a giant folder of up/down migrations.
 It uses git history to infer them instead, and to version production databases.

-Other schema migration tools work in one of two ways:

-* Check in 'up' and 'down' migrations, which then get applied to your DB ([alembic](https://alembic.sqlalchemy.org/en/latest/tutorial.html) et al).
-These are most often manual.
-* Compare a live DB to a source of truth and apply the changes ([sqldiff.exe](https://www.sqlite.org/sqldiff.html), [migra](https://github.com/djrobstep/migra), [pgquarrel](https://github.com/eulerto/pgquarrel))
+Other schema migration tools typically work by diffing ORM definitions against a live database (which can be your local DB).
+Often these diffs are then checked into a giant folder in your project repo.

 This tool only requires you to create and edit the desired state of your database, i.e. a file or folder full of `create table` and `create index` statements.
 This tool looks at the git history of that file and automatically infers the DDL statements to get from and old point in history to the new one.